Efficient parameter sampling for Markov jump processes: Related work

+Our approach of first simulating $\vartheta$, and then simulating $W$ from a Poisson process whose rate is symmetric in $\theta$ and $\vartheta$ is related to~\citet{Neal04Drag}.
+In that work, to simulate from an `energy' model $P(x,y) \propto \exp(-E(x,y))$, the author proposes a new parameter $x^*$, and then updates $y$ via intermediate transitions to be symmetric in $x$ and $x^*$, before proposing to swap $x$ and $x^*$.
+Our approach exploits the specific structure of the Poisson and Markov jump processes to do this directly, avoiding the need for any tempered transitions.

-Our proposed algorithm is related to work on MCMC inference for doubly-intractable distributions.
-Algorithms like~\cite{Moller2006,murray2006,Andrieu09} all attempt to evaluate an intractable likelihood under a proposed parameter $\vartheta$ by introducing auxiliary variables, however there the auxiliary variable is sampled independently under the proposed parameters.
-For MJP, this would involve proposing a new parameter $\vartheta$, generating a new uniformizing grid $U^*$, and then accepting or rejecting.
-This can complicate computations (with two sets of time points), and also reduce acceptance rates if the new parameter $\vartheta$ is incompatible with the old grid $U$ or vice versa.
-While~\cite{murray2006} suggest annealing schemes to try to address this issue, we exploit the structure of the Poisson process and provide a cleaner solution: generate a single set of auxiliary variables that depends symmetrically on both the new and old parameters.
-It is interesting to see whether a similar idea can be used in other applications as well.
+Our algorithm is also related to work on MCMC for doubly-intractable distributions.
+Algorithms like~\cite{Moller2006,murray2006,Andrieu09} all attempt to evaluate an intractable likelihood under a proposed parameter $\vartheta$ by introducing auxiliary variables, typically sampled independently under the proposed parameters.
+For MJPs, this would involve proposing $\vartheta$, generating a new grid $W^*$, and then using $P(X|W,\theta)$ and $P(X|W^*,\vartheta)$ in the MH acceptance step.
+This is more involved (with two sets of grids), and introduces additional variance that reduces acceptance rates.
+While~\cite{murray2006} suggest annealing schemes to try to address this issue, we exploit the uniformization structure to provide a cleaner solution: generate a single set of auxiliary variables that depends symmetrically on both the new and old parameters.